microsoft/vscode-winsta11er/README.md

 This repo contains the code for a simple Go-based installer for the new Windows store.

+## Releases

+To create a release, create and push a new tag of the form `vX.X.X`.
+This will trigger the [GitHub Action](https://github.com/microsoft/vscode-winsta11er/actions/workflows/go.yml) and automatically create a new release.
+The releases are intended to be consumed through the store on Windows 11, not directly.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a